Smart-IT-Kirkham/nhs-finance/README.md

 WORKERS=4
 ```

-Edit he `odoo.conf` file and change the `admin_passwd` to something more suitable.
+Edit the `odoo.conf` file and change the `admin_passwd` to something more suitable.
 This is the Odoo "Master Password" used for database management, and will be needed later when you create an empty database.

 ### Initialise the Docker Containers